natorgas/RummikubSolver/README.md

 # Rummikub

-A C++ and Qt6 based implementation of the classic Rummikub tile game.
+A C++ solver for the game Rummikub.
+This code implements a GUI interface for Rummikub and the possibility to let an algorithm find the best move for you in every turn.
+All you need to do is tell the AI what tiles you draw and replicate the moves of other players.
+This makes sure that the AI always sees the most recent version of the tiles we own and the sets on the board.

 ## Features
 - **GUI Interface:** Modern interface built using Qt6.
-- **AI Player:** Play against an AI opponent capable of calculating complex board state changes.
+- **AI Player:** Play in the role of an AI player, which maximizes the placed tiles on every move.
 - **Interactive Board:** Drag and drop tiles visually to create your runs and groups.
 - **Rules Enforcement:** Implements core Rummikub rules including the 30-point initial move requirement.